"Boss lady": Tracey & hubby slayed in glorious outfits to Tima Kumkum's wedding

 - Actress Tracey Boakye Ntiamoah and her husband donned breathtaking outfits to the wedding of presenter Tima Kumkum

-- The media personality and her significant partner exchanged vows in a beautiful white wedding on Saturday, July 15, following their traditional marriage
+- The media personality Tima Kumkum and her significant partner married in a beautiful white wedding on Saturday, July 15, following their traditional marriage

 - The Instagram video showing the wardrobe choices of Tracey Boakye and her husband has received views and compliments